Change Password

 Mini-Batch Gradient Descent

-BGD and SGD both represent extremes - one involving all samples and the other only a single sample.
+BGD and SGD both represent two extremes: BGD uses all samples, while SGD uses only one.
 Mini-batch Gradient Descent (MBGD) strikes a balance by randomly selecting a subset of x(1m) samples for computation.

 Mathematical Basics